-A solution to a stochastic game is a \emph{bipolicy}, which provides the rules that each player follows when selecting actions at each state.
-Without loss of generality, a bipolicy can be specified by a collection of conditional probability mass functions ${\pi}^1$ and ${\pi}^2$, where player $k$ selects action $a^k$ in state $s$ with probability $\pi^k(a^k | s)$.
+A solution to a stochastic game is a \emph{bi-policy}, which provides the rules that each player follows when selecting actions at each state.
+Without loss of generality, a bi-policy can be specified by a collection of conditional probability mass functions ${\pi}^1$ and ${\pi}^2$, where player $k$ selects action $a^k$ in state $s$ with probability $\pi^k(a^k | s)$.
 Each $\pi^k( \cdot | s)$ is referred to as the \emph{strategy} played by player $k$ in state $s$.

 Given that each player can select from among $M$ actions, the strategy followed by player $k$ in state $s$ can be represented by the $M \times 1$ vector $\pi^k\left ( s \right )$.
-The bistrategy for state $s$ is the set of two column vectors that denote the strategies employed by player 1 and player 2 in state $s$,
+The si for state $s$ is the set of two column vectors that denote the strategies employed by player 1 and player 2 in state $s$,